 A taxi from Dublin Airport to the city centre usually costs between 30-35 euros.
 If the traffic is bad, that could go up to 50 euros.
 It all depends on what time of day you’re travelling and the traffic on the way into the city.

-Always ask your driver to turn on the meter when taking a taxi in Dublin.
+Always ask your driver to turn on the meter.
 Don’t get in unless they agree to put it on.
 If they’re adamant about not putting it on, just walk away and wait for the next one to come along.